White House Task Force to Protect Students from Sexual Assault: Members

 Obama specified in his official memorandum those people who are to be members of the Task Force.
 Those individuals include Joe Biden or his designee; Valerie Jarrett or her designee; the Attorney General; the Secretary of the Interior; the Secretary of Health and Human Services; the Secretary of Education; the Director of the Office of Science and Technology Policy; the Director of the Domestic Policy Council; the Cabinet Secretary; and agency or office heads as may be designated by the co-chairs.

-Joe Biden

-Joe Biden's goal from the campaign is to prevent sexual assault.
-He also strives to create less discrepancies with sexual assault, calling for a future in which a victim of sexual assault does not need to question his or her doing.
-Biden issued federal guidelines while presenting a speech at the University of New Hampshire.
-He stated that, "No means no, if you're drunk or you're sober.
-No means no if you're in bed, in a dorm or on the street.
-No means no even if you said yes at first and you changed your mind.
-No means no."

-Biden has taken a stance on sexual assault, making speeches to students, asking them to stand against assault.
-Biden stated to the victim of sexual assault at Stanford University, "you did it... in the hope that your strength might prevent this crime from happening to someone else.
-Your bravery is breathtaking."